D'Ye Ken John Peel?

-D'Ye Ken John Peel? (also known in the United States as Captain Moonlight) is a 1935 British adventure film directed by Henry Edwards and starring John Garrick, Winifred Shotter and Stanley Holloway.
-It was made at Julius Hagen's Twickenham Studios.
-Its name was derived from the traditional hunting song of the same name.
+D'Ye Ken John Peel? (also known as John Peel; United States title: Captain Moonlight) is a 1935 British adventure film directed by Henry Edwards and starring John Garrick, Winifred Shotter and Stanley Holloway.
+It was written by Charles Cullum and H. Fowler Mear, and was made at Julius Hagen's Twickenham Studios.
+Its name is derived from the traditional hunting song of the same name.
 The film's sets were designed by the art director James A. Carter.

 Synopsis

 Major John Peel returns to England from serving in the Napoleonic Wars to discover that his friend Lucy Merrall is now engaged to be married to local villain Sir Charles Hawksley.